 CAL TURNER: ICE uses electronic monitors from BI, the largest electronic monitoring device manufacturer in the United States and the same company that supplies monitors to Baltimore City in order to track immigrants.
 Unsealed search warrants show that immigration authorities use data from ankle monitors to target the rates that ravaged seven Mississippi food processing plants in August.
 Some groups here in Baltimore are working on alternatives to the city’s electronic monitoring practices.
 Organizations like Out For Justice support people under pretrial electronic monitoring, providing them with resources in a restorative justice framework.

 NICOLE MUNDELL: We do our very best to get those individuals access to educational opportunities, job opportunities, connecting back with their families whether we arrange some type of mediation with the family and the person.
 Because we understand how electronic monitoring can make one’s life very difficult.
 We just try to make sure that we eliminate whatever barriers that they are facing to get access to community resources as we can.

 CAL TURNER: Writers like Michelle Alexander, author of The New Jim Crow, are pushing back against newer forms of incarceration, including the use of electronic monitoring, as 21st century extensions of mass incarceration.
 And organizations like Challenging Incarceration are working to end the use of electronic monitoring through legislation.

 JAMES KILGORE: So we want to reduce those harms, we want to introduce entitlements.
 And so in order to achieve this, we developed a set of guidelines for respecting the rights of people who are on electronic monitors.
 You can get those off of the website of the campaign, which is mediajustice.org

-CATE TURNER: As surveillance technology develops, groups like these aim to end mass incarceration rather than just changing its tools.
-For The Real News, this is Cate Turner.
+CAL TURNER: As surveillance technology develops, groups like these aim to end mass incarceration rather than just changing its tools.
+For The Real News, this is Cal Turner.